 - Induction plate for cooking

 Once you have your list, determine what wattage each item requires.
 You can find this out by checking the appliance labels.
+(Alternatively, have a look at our easy-to-use generator wattage calculator)

-Alternatively, you may choose to have a couple of generators, one to run kitchen essentials and a second for charging phones, laptops and other portable equipment.
+Alternatively, you may choose to have a couple of generators, one to run kitchen essentials and a second for charging phones, laptops, and other portable equipment.

 Power and Battery Size